amilajack/compat-db/README.md

 cp .env.example .env
 # ⚠️  Make sure to add your saucelabs keys to your `.env` file ⚠️

+# Build the compatibility database to ./lib/all.json
+# 💡 You can limit the amount of tests that you run by setting the following ENV's
-# In a new tab, run the tests
+# PROVIDERS_INDEX_START=0 PROVIDERS_INDEX_END=10 in your `.env` to run the first
+# 10 tests
+npm run build-compat-db

+# Run specs
-npm run compat-test
+npm run spec

+# Run all tests
+npm test
 ```

 ## Roadmap